 20. Break long copy with CTAs

 Long copy can become boring copy very quickly, no matter how engaging it starts off.
-Most attention spans are rather short and a long page of copy can be intimidating or, worse yet, sleep-inducing.
+Most attention spans are rather short, and a long page of copy can be intimidating or, worse yet, sleep-inducing.
 What should you do?

 The obvious answer is to shorten your copy, making it as engaging and useful as you can in fewer words.
 Barring that, you can break up that monotonous long copy with CTAs.
 After all, you’re writing that copy for a reason.
 You want to clarify exactly what benefits you’ll be able to pass on to your customers.

 Some readers may not be ready to convert until they’ve read every last word of copy.
 Many others may be ready much sooner.
 Give them the opportunity to do exactly what you want by including CTAs throughout your long copy.
-The regular use of CTAs will dramatically improve the results you’re seeing from your long sales pages.
+The regular use of CTAs will dramatically improve the results from your long sales pages.

 21. Provide a FAQ section

 The trouble with being an expert in your business is that you know the answers to the simple questions that can hold up the buying process for the rest of us.
-You may have forgotten to answer the questions on your site or they may be buried in a mountain of copy that was skimmed.
+You may have forgotten to answer the questions on your site, or they may be buried in a mountain of copy that was skimmed.

 The number of user questions that you’re able to answer in a clear and concise manner is directly related to the number of sales you’ll be able to salvage from otherwise frustrated visitors.

 Some people will have questions that you could never think to answer, but more still will continue to skim over answers as they hurry through your site.
-Providing a FAQ section will give those skimmers a place to find the answers to those questions that doesn’t require them looking back through all of your copy.
+Providing a FAQ section will give those skimmers a place to find the answers to those questions that don’t require them looking back through all of your copy.
 It’s basic customer service that takes little effort on your part but can yield big rewards.
 And, as new questions come up via customer interactions (calls, emails, social media), you can include them (and their answers) in your FAQ section.

 As you know, online attention spans are short.
 You need to be doing everything you can to keep frustration to a minimum in order to keep your visitors on track to accomplish what they’re there to do.